 Experimental art rockers Picastro twist all concepts of genre apart on their dreamy and off-kilter covers EP, I’ve Never Met a Stranger.

-The Canadian group, which consists of Liz Hysen on vocals and guitar, Nick Storring on cello, Matthew Ramolo on synth and Germaine Liu on percussion, take songs like The Velvet Underground’s “Pale Blue Eyes” and “Tell Me White Horses” by The Silt, and completely make them their own.
+The Canadian group, which consists of Liz Hysen on vocals and guitar, Nick Storring on cello, Matthew Ramolo on synth and Germaine Liu on percussion, take songs like The Velvet Underground’s “Pale Blue Eyes” and “Tell Me White Horses” by The Silts, and completely make them their own.
 The band reimagines each song in such a loving and personal way, you feel as though Picastro could have actually composed and lived these tunes.

 “Pale Blue Eyes,” for instance, has been transformed into a sweepingly lush baroque-pop experimental ballad complete with rolling pianos and somber saxophones.
 It sounds like how the original song makes you feel.
 This is an often covered tune, but this isn’t a statement that I can say about most other versions.
 It’s incredibly tense, honest and beautifully heart-wrenching at the same time.